-During the first quarter of 2021, operating activities used \$39.2 million of cash, primarily resulting from our net loss of \$35.2 million.
-Cash usage from changes in our operating assets and liabilities was \$13.3 million, which was primarily driven by an increase in our research and development tax credit receivable of \$3.6 million and a decline in accounts payable and accrued expenses of \$8.9 million.
-The decline in accounts payable and accrued expenses is primarily attributable to the cash payout of the 2020 annual bonuses of \$7.2 million in the first quarter of 2021.
-Non-cash adjustments to operating activities of \$9.2 million was generally due to \$6.3 million in non-cash share-based compensation expense, offset by \$0.4 million in amortization of the Strimvelis loss provision as an offset to research and development expense.
-Further, there were unrealized foreign currency transaction losses on investments and intercompany accounts by our UK subsidiary of \$1.4 million, which are an add-back to cash flows from operating activities.
+During the six months ended June 30, 2021, operating activities used \$75.3 million of cash, primarily resulting from our net loss of \$71.8 million.
+Cash usage from changes in our operating assets and liabilities was \$24.1 million, which was primarily driven by an increase in our U.K. research and development tax credit receivable of \$7.8 million and payout of our annual bonuses of \$7.2 million, offset by accruals associated with license intangible assets of \$2.6 million.
+Non-cash adjustments to operating activities of \$20.6 million was primarily due to \$11.8 million in non-cash share-based compensation expense, offset by \$0.8 million in amortization of the Strimvelis loss provision as an offset to research and development expense.
+Further, there were other non-cash adjustments of \$7.7 million, including unrealized foreign currency transaction gains on intercompany accounts by our U.K. subsidiary, using \$6.3 million that were driven by foreign currency revaluation, and deferred income taxes of \$1.4 million.

-During the first quarter of 2020, operating activities used \$49.9 million of cash, primarily resulting from our net loss of \$50.6 million.
-Cash usage from changes in our operating assets and liabilities was \$14.1 million, which was primarily driven by an increase in our research and development tax credit receivable of \$3.4 million and a decline in accounts payable and accrued expenses of \$8.0 million.
-The decline in accounts payable and accrued expenses is primarily attributable to the payout of our annual bonuses of \$9.0 million in the first quarter of 2020.
-Non-cash adjustments to operating activities of \$14.8 million was generally due to \$9.5 million in non-cash share-based compensation expense, offset by \$1.7 million in amortization of the Strimvelis loss provision as an offset to research and development expense.
-Further, there were unrealized foreign currency transaction losses on investments and intercompany accounts by our UK subsidiary of \$6.4 million that were driven by the strengthening of the U.S. dollar.
+During the six months ended June 30, 2020, operating activities used \$88.0 million of cash, primarily resulting from our net loss of \$98.1 million.
+Cash usage from changes in our operating assets and liabilities was \$18.4 million, which was primarily driven by an increase in our U.K. research and development tax credit receivable of \$6.0 million and a decline in accounts payable and accrued expenses of \$9.6 million.
+The decline in accounts payable and accrued expenses is primarily attributable to the payout of our annual bonuses consisting of \$9.0 million in the first quarter of 2020.
+Non-cash adjustments to operating activities of \$28.5 million was primarily due to \$15.6 million in non-cash share-based compensation expense, and \$5.6 million in non-cash impairment charges associated with our restructuring, offset by \$2.0 million in amortization of the Strimvelis loss provision as an offset to research and development expense.
+Further, there were other non-cash adjustments, including unrealized foreign currency transaction losses on intercompany accounts by our U.K. subsidiary, of \$7.0 million that were driven by foreign currency revaluation.